ljyflores/ljyflores/README.md

 ### Lj here 👋 Thank you for stopping by!

-I am currently a data scientist at QuantumBlack, AI by McKinsey.
+I am a data scientist at QuantumBlack, AI by McKinsey.
 On the side, I also collaborate with Prof. Arman Cohan at Yale University on NLP research!

 I am currently excited in improving faithfulness of language models, and getting them to work in contexts where data is scarce.